Leleat/Tiling-Assistant/GUIDE.md

 ### Mouse-driven Workflow

-Dragging a window to the screen edges or quarters will open a tile preview.
+Dragging a window to the screen edges or corners will open a tile preview.
 By default, the top edge is used for maximizing.
 Keeping the maximized preview open for a short time will switch to the top-half tiling preview.
 Optionally, this behaviour can be inverted (for landscape or portrait displays separately).

 Holding `Ctrl` when moving a window over a tiled window, will make the grabbed window and the tiled window beneath it share the same space.
 A similiar principle applies to hovering free screen space.
 Hovering at the very edges will affect multiple windows.